mohdahtesham/Angular-Ionic-App/README.md

 # The Farm Boy ECommerce Application

-This is Ecommerceapplication of the Ionic Framework and Angular.
+This is Ecommerce application of the Ionic Framework and Angular.